A Discussion with Photographer Alumnus Atom Moore '05: Merging Craft with Fascination

 Around Campus - Intermediate Digital Cinema Production

-Students in Communications Media's Professor Charles Roberts' Intermediate Digital Cinema Production work on an editing project.
+Students in Communications Media's Professor Charles Roberts' Intermediate Digital Cinema Production get their hands on some camera equipment.
 Intermediate Digitals Cinema Production covers professional production techniques used in modern narrative production environments.
 In addition to achieving competency in lighting, exposure, composition and framing with video cameras, students master the basics of audio production both on location and in studio environments and the editing of the dramatic narrative.

 Read More